Hugh Gaitskell: Bevan's resignation

 Gaitskell won the admiration of Treasury officials for his stance: on the morning of the budget Sir Edward Bridges came to tell him of the respect he had earned in the department and that it was "the best day we have had in the Treasury for ten years".
 Gaitskell recorded that Bridges, Plowden, Leslie (Head of Information) and Armstrong were all urging him to stand firm and that he was "overcome with emotion" at Armstrong's words.

 Gaitskell's budget was praised at the time.
 His predecessor Stafford Cripps wrote to him praising him for not giving in to "political expediency", whilst he was supported in public by two younger MPs later to be staunch allies, Roy Jenkins and Anthony Crosland.
 After the budget Tony Benn, who was on the right of the Labour Party at that time, recorded the atmosphere at the party meeting (i.e. a meeting of Labour MPs) on 11 April as "sheer relief" that it had not been worse; the Parliamentary Labour Party (PLP) strongly supported the budget.
-However, Bevan soon rejected Gaitskell's proposed compromise that it be announced that the health charges were not be permanent as "a bromide".
+However, Bevan soon rejected Gaitskell's proposed compromise that it be announced that the health charges were not to be permanent as "a bromide".
 Bevan's ally Michael Foot wrote an editorial in Tribune comparing Gaitskell to Philip Snowden (the Chancellor whose cuts in 1931 had brought down the Second Labour Government, after which he and other leading members of the Cabinet entered into the Tory-dominated National Government).
 Bevan resigned on 21 April, as did Harold Wilson and John Freeman.

 Gaitskell defended his budget at the party meeting on 24 April.
 He said it was still too early to tell if the rearmament programme was actually achievable.
 Benn commented after the meeting on how Gaitskell's greatness arose from his combination of "intellectual ability and political forcefulness".
 Bevan then made an angry speech which did not impress many of the PLP.